-It can be seen from the above that fraud covers a wide range of activity including (but not exclusive to):
+It can be seen from the above that fraud and corruption covers a wide range of activity including (but not exclusive to):

-- Theft of assets

-- Misappropriation of funds

-- Misuse of the organization's assets (e.g. using WWF vehicles privately without permission)

-- Deception (e.g. misrepresentation of qualifications to obtain employment)

-- Theft from a partner, customer or supplier

-- The theft or misuse of proprietary data

-- Theft of Intellectual Property

-- Providing favours or money to judges or other government officials to pursue personal or WWF goals

-- Providing contracts to third parties for the provider's personal benefit.
+- Theft of assets - Misappropriation of funds - Misuse of the organization's assets (e.g. using WWF vehicles privately without permission) - Deception (e.g. misrepresentation of qualifications to obtain employment) - Knowingly misrepresenting the financial status (e.g., through false financial statements) of an office, a project, an activity, etc. - Theft from a partner, customer or supplier - The theft or misuse of proprietary data - Theft of Intellectual Property - Providing favours or money to judges or other government officials to pursue personal or WWF goals - Providing contracts to third parties for the provider's personal benefit.